Mariana88/My-Elewa-Study-Journal/docs/concepts/CommandLine.md

 * git branch nameof branch (create new branch)
 * -m (adding commit comment in the same commit command line -message between quotes '')
 * Git merge nameofbranchbeingmergedintocurrent

+# Underlying OS

+* chmod +x //or a+x (what's the difference?)- grants user permission to a given folder or file